Has-if36/BITI3413-NLP-NEWSCLASS/README.md

 Note: Opening this link may take up to 1 minute to load

 A web application were developed using Heroku.
 The AI which responsible in classifying the news were integrated to Heroku.
 The web app fetch the article from the given link.
-Then, the article was tokenise into words to get the word frequency using Bag of Words (BOW).
-The AI classifies the news by reading the pattern number of words.
+Then, the article was tokenise into words to get the word frequency based on 147 words using Bag of Words (BOW).
+The word frequency is then fed to the Neural Network and classifies the news by reading the pattern number of words.

 ## Model
 We use Neural Network to classify the news.
 In input layer, there are 147 nodes and each nodes represent the word.